This is the definitive guide to planning a wedding in St. John, Virgin Islands in 2018.

 St. John is not your typical Caribbean resort mecca.
 Thanks largely to the National Park Land protected from development, only a handful of resorts exist on the island.

-The resort landscape is further bleak due to the storms known as Irma and Maria.
-There are some excellent hotels still available.
+The resort landscape is further limited due to the storms known as Irma and Maria.
+But there are some excellent hotels still available.

-I figure I should admit that for the longest time I never thought anything about the name of this resort.
-Only after one of my couples mentioned the resort was built near a hangman’s gallows.
-Jeez, I never put 2 and 2 together.
+I should admit that for the longest time I never thought anything about the name of this resort.
+Only after one of my couples mentioned the resort was built near a hangman’s gallows did I put 2 and 2 together.
+Jeez.

 I’m not sure of the actual history of the resort, but it’s beautiful and just around the corner from Cruz Bay.